TheRegimeStudio/product-analysis-/README.md

 First thing!
 We need data...
 The issue is, because textured hair has been underrepresented, there isn't any available data.
 So we have to web=scrape.
 We will be scraping target because they have this pre classification mechanism and more access to data type and products.

-* Currently, www.target.com and www.sallybeauty.com is the only platform that has segmentation for textured hair
+* Currently, www.target.com and www.sallybeauty.com are the only platform that have segmentation for textured hair

 **Phase 2**